 Email support vs. Phone support #2

-Today we received a phone call from a potential customer, who was trying to install our ASP.NET forum software
+Today we received a phone call from a potential customer, who was trying to install our help desk software

 and requested to speak to someone from the development team.
 John (that's not his real name) has refused to specify his questions by email, insisting on an phone call or at least an online skype/gtalk text-chat.

 This is totally reasonable.
 But is it possible to provide great support without